UKCloud/documentation/articles/shared/shared-ref-rhui.md

 ### Intended audience

 This article is intended for customers who have not yet migrated to RHUI v3.
+If you need information for RHUI 3, see [*Red Hat Update Infrastructure overview (RHUI 3)*](shared-ref-rhui-3.md).

 ## RHEL6-Standard